yumeng-5/ML/README.md

-# Handwritten Greek Letter Recognition using CNN
+# Handwritten Greek Letter Classification using CNN

 ## Overview:
 This script implements a CNN model using PyTorch to classify images of handwritten Greek letters.